taemincode/taemincode.github.io/_posts/2025-08-04-welcome-to-my-blog.md

 categories: general
 ---

+### Hello world
-Hello world!
-This is first blog post.
+This is first blog post!
 I've been thinking about writing blogs for months now, and I'm glad to finally start my blogging journey 😄

 ### What to Expect